dyzqy/Kingdom-Rush-ReVeangeance/Full Change Log.md

 -Barracks heal tick time decreased from 2s to 1s

 [SHADOW ARCHERS]
--L1 damage increased from 3-4 to 6-8
+- L1 damage increased from 3-4 to 6-8
--L1 fire rate decreased from 0.7s to 1s
+- L1 fire rate decreased from 0.7s to 1s
--L1 range increased from 300 to 335
+- L1 range increased from 300 to 335
--L2 damage increased from 7-14 to 12-16
+- L2 damage increased from 7-14 to 12-16
--L2 fire rate decreased from 0.7s to 0.9s
+- L2 fire rate decreased from 0.7s to 0.9s
--L2 range increased from 330 to 370
+- L2 range increased from 330 to 370
--L3 cost decreased from 190 to 180
+- L3 cost decreased from 190 to 180
--L3 damage increased from 14-21 to 18-25
+- L3 damage increased from 14-21 to 18-25
--L3 fire rate decreased from 0.7s to 0.8s
+- L3 fire rate decreased from 0.7s to 0.8s
--L3 range increased from 360 to 405
+- L3 range increased from 360 to 405
--L4 cost decreased from 280 to 250
+- L4 cost decreased from 280 to 250
--L4 range increased from 400 to 440
+- L4 range increased from 400 to 440
--Shadow Mark
+- Shadow Mark
-	-Cooldown decreased from 20s to 6s
+	- Cooldown decreased from 20s to 6s
-	-Duration increased from 5s to 6s
+	- Duration increased from 5s to 6s
-	-Now does basic attack damage when fired
+	- Now does basic attack damage when fired
-	-Is now affected by Advanced Targeting System
+	- Is now affected by Advanced Targeting System
--Blade of Demise cooldown decreased from 40/30/24s to 30/25/20s -Crow's Nest damage increased from 1/2 to 6/12
+- Blade of Demise cooldown decreased from 40/30/24s to 30/25/20s
+- Crow's Nest damage increased from 1/2 to 6/12
--Crow's Nest deals true damage
+- Crow's Nest deals true damage

 These changes generally serve to move the Shadow Archer toward a long-range generalist role among the Archers.